-With the final months of 2018 approaching, web designers and digital marketers alike are re-evaluating their strategies.
-Many significant changes have occurred in the industry this year, like the Google Speed Update and Mobile First Indexing.
+As we are in the new year of 2022, web designers and digital marketers alike are re-evaluating their strategies.
+Many significant changes have occurred in the industry this year, like the Google Speed Update and Mobile-First Indexing.

 Yes, the relationship between SEO and design has shifted.
-Now, 59% of users are more likely to engage with beautiful, yet simple design.
-So, 2019 will be all about delivering web experiences to people in a fast loading and mobile-friendly way.
+Now, 59% of users are more likely to engage with beautiful, yet simple designs.
+So, 2020 will be all about delivering web experiences to people in a fast loading and mobile-friendly way.

 If you’re searching for the best web design in Boston or anywhere else, then you need to keep track of these mechanisms.
 Next year, they are sure to pioneer the world of digital design.